Is It Safe to Send Credit Card Info by Email? (5 Safety Tips)

 Risk 1: Compromised Email Accounts

-This risk is amplified because you’ll also need to worry about the recipient’s email account.
-Is the person you’re sending your credit card info to somebody that practices safe email usage?
+Your risk is amplified because you’ll also need to worry about the recipient’s email account.
+Is the person you’re sending your credit card info to somebody who practices safe email usage?
 Can you trust them not to forward your credit card info to somebody else?

 Risk 2: Data Breaches